arantespp/monica/README.md

 https://github.com/monicahq/monica/blob/main/.env.example

-### Insecure Monica
+### Monica Fallback

-We've also created a insecure Monica container to help us debug eventual issues.
-For example, if HTTPS Gateway Timeout occurs and insecure Monica is working, we can assume that the issue should be on Traefik.
+We've also created a fallback for Monica container to help us debug eventual issues.
+For example, if HTTPS Gateway Timeout occurs and Monica fallback is working, we can assume that the issue should be on Traefik.

-Add `MONICA_INSECURE_PORT` to the `.env` file.
-This way you can access Monica over HTTP on $MONICA_URL:$MONICA_INSECURE_PORT.
+Add `MONICA_FALLBACK_PORT` to the `.env` file.
+This way you can access Monica over HTTP on $MONICA_URL:$MONICA_FALLBACK_PORT.

-Don't forget to allow the port on EC2 security group.
+Don't forget to allow the fallback port on EC2 security group.

 ## Setup Traefik